Clinical Nursing Research

 CIHR Institute of Indigenous Health/ Institute of Gender and Health

-The Canadian Institutes of Health Research’s (CIHR) Institute for Indigenous Peoples’ Health (IIPH) and Institute of Gender and Health (IGH) are launching the Indigenous Health Nursing Research Chair initiative to support Research Chairs in the area of Indigenous health nursing.
-The initiative will also further the development of best knowledge and wise practices in the area of Indigenous health nursing research and will ensure the Chair(s) have opportunities to work in collaboration with other Indigenous health researchers.
+In 2019, the Canadian Institutes of Health Research’s (CIHR), Institute for Indigenous Peoples’ Health (IIPH) and Institute of Gender and Health (IGH) launched the Indigenous Health Nursing Research Chair initiative to support Research Chairs in the area of Indigenous health nursing.
+The initiative will further the development of best knowledge and wise practices in the area of Indigenous health nursing research and will ensure the Chair(s) have opportunities to work in collaboration with other Indigenous health researchers.
 The Indigenous Health Nursing Research Chair Initiative will facilitate research on nursing issues affecting First Nations, Inuit and Métis Peoples in Canada.

 Stay tuned for upcoming opportunities.